agusdm97/PF-DTS05-E-COMMERCE-OLIST/README.md

 ## Proposed solution

+We have implemented an automatized pipeline for the ETL process orchestrated with Minio and Apache Airflow, where each project component runs as a Docker container.
+Contributing to the scalability of the business and the portability of the system

+By using the python's library Streamlit, we have build a Dashboard to monitor KPI's and the critical points of the business model contributing to the make decision process

+Also, in order to put in operation machine learning models we have designed a WebApp, responding to needs in the areas of sales, marketing and logistics.

+Especifically, we have implemented time series models for the predictions of sales, recommendation models based on content and with collaborative filtering and a regression model to estimate delivery time of the products.

 ## Repository structure

 This repository has an organized structure to facilitate project management.
 The main folders and their content are described below: